Put My Experience

 To Work For You

-Child Custody And Visitation In San Antonio
+Child Custody And Visitation Lawyer In San Antonio

 When couples get divorced or otherwise end their relationships, one of the main areas they focus on might be how to divide child custody.
 This can include both physical custody – where the child lives – and legal custody, or the right to make decisions for the child.
 Courts can assign sole custody in either area, or they can use joint custody to give these rights to both parents.

 I know how complex this process can be.
-I am attorney Mark Darling, and I have more than two decades of valuable experience in Texas family law.
+I am child custody attorney Mark Darling, and I have more than two decades of valuable experience in Texas family law.
 At my San Antonio firm, I focus on communication with my clients in every case, and I seek creative solutions while keeping a close eye on even the smallest details.

 Can Parents Create Their Own Custody Arrangement?